thoth-station/meteor-operator/README.md

 ## Quick deploy via operator-sdk

 Run following commands.
-Operator will be deployed to `aicoe-meteor` namespace
+Operator will be deployed to the `meteor-system` namespace

 ```sh
 podman login ...